beancount/fava/fava/docs/features.md

 example), and finally the URL to link to.
 The URL can be relative, like in the example above, or absolute, even linking to an external site.

-## UI Language
+## Language

-You can change the language of the UI by specifying the `language` setting.
+You can change the language of the interface by specifying the `language` setting.
-Currently fava supports English (`en`) and German (`de`).
+Currently Fava supports English (`en`) and German (`de`).

-If no setting is specified, fava tries to guess the language from your Browser- settings.
+If no setting is specified, Fava tries to guess the language from your browser settings.